 An item card in your hand does not count until you play it; at that point, it is "carried."
 You may carry any number of small items, but only one Big one.
-(Any item not designated Big is considered Small.)
+(Any item not marked Big is considered Small.)
 You may not simply discard one Big item to play another; you must sell it, trade it, lose it to a Curse or Bad Stuff, or discard it to power a Class or Race ability.

 If something lets you have more than one Big item (for instance, the Dwarf race) and you lose that ability, you must either correct the problem immediately or get rid of all but one Big item.
 If it's your turn and you're not in combat, you can sell the excess Big items (as long as you have at least 1,000 Gold Pieces of Items to sell).
 Otherwise, you must give them to the lowest-Level player(s) who can carry them!
 If any Big items are still left over, discard them.
+Anyone can carry any item, but some items have use restrictions: for instance, the Golden Fleece can only be worn by a Thief.
+Its bonus only counts for someone who is, at the moment, a Thief.